Skip to main content

 • A developmental or school problem such as a learning disability, attention-deficit/hyperactivity disorder, or autism spectrum disorder/pervasive developmental disorder.

-Your physician may recommend a neuropsychological assessment to:
+Your pediatrician may recommend psychological assessment to:

 • Help make or confirm a diagnosis.